JonathanPaugh/COMP-2800-Team-BBY-23-GreenSpace/README.md

 # Developer Setup #

 ## Install ##
-Install these programs, order doesn't matter, but do this before continuing to developer setup.
+Install these programs, order doesn't matter, but do this before continuing to setup.

 Chrome\
 Git\